 This tropical fruit salad is so typical of my mama’s delectable kitchen inventions.
-The citrusy fruit dish gives a light lift to any meal and is a long standing family favorite that comes from the knack Mama has of concocting recipes off of the top of her head.
-Along with this fruit salad I especially recall her delicious creamy seafood casseroles.
-They are so original that they never quite come out the same.
+This citrusy fruit dish gives a light lift to any meal.
+It is a long-standing family favorite that comes from the knack Mama has of concocting recipes off the top of her head.
+There are other made-up recipes, for instance, her delicious creamy seafood casseroles.
+They are so original they never quite come out the same.
 This makes getting her to recollect a recipe a challenge at times, but after a little prodding she always comes through.
 You may have a mama or grandma like this, or you may be one of these kitchen inventors yourself.

 The invention of this salad began the same way I think most family recipes begin.
-My grandma’s original fruit salad recipe was made and re-made until my mama tweaked it into becoming her own tropical fruit salad tossed with a lemon, pineapple and orange sauce.
+My grandma’s original fruit salad recipe was made by my mama many times.
+Each time there were minor adjustments made until it became her own tropical fruit salad tossed with a lemon, pineapple and orange sauce.

-The use of the microwave helps to add ease in preparation for her recipe.
-Mixing the juices for the sauce with cornstarch and sugar in a bowl and cooking them on high until thickened is the first step before setting it aside to cool.
+Using the microwave helps to add ease in preparing this recipe.
+Mixing the juices for the sauce with cornstarch and sugar in a bowl and cooking them on high until thickened is the first step.
+Then it is set aside to cool.
 Combining canned and fresh fruit in a large bowl with nuts is next.
-The final step is adding the cooled sauce to the fruit mixture then trying to restrain yourself from eating it before it has time to get cold in the refrigerator.
+The final step is adding the cooled sauce to the fruit mixture then trying to restrain yourself from eating it before it has time to cool in the refrigerator.

 1/3 cup pineapple juice, from canned pineapple tidbits

 1/4 cup water

 For sauce, add all ingredients into a microwave-safe bowl and cook on high, stirring every minute or two until sauce is thickened.
 Set aside to cool.
 Add all of salad ingredients into a large bowl and toss with cooled sauce.
 Cover and place in the refrigerator to chill.
 Serve and keep refrigerated.